Submit support requests and browse self-service resources.

 Covid-19 has created new barriers for customers who prefer to work face-to-face, or over the phone with agents.
 APIs can be used to connect agent portals, apps, and relevant customer tools.
 With an API-centric model, you can analyze agent and customer usage of apps, discover gaps in service, and create new opportunities for digital service of traditional clients.

 Contrary to popular belief, APIs are not just for external use cases.
-Closed and internally-managed APIs can be used to connect various lines of business to increase operational efficiency, improve security, and drive cost-savings.
+Closed and internally-managed APIs can be used to connect various lines of business.
+This can increase operational efficiency, improve security, and drive cost-savings.
 Insurance organizations can benefit from an API-driven architecture to consolidate platforms and build greater strategic value within the IT department.
 Consider the following API analytics scenarios:

-An API-driven architecture allows you to perform IT rationalization using a single-analytics view at the highest layers of your stack.
+An API-driven architecture allows you to perform IT rationalization using a single analytics view at the highest layers of your stack.
 This allows you to uncover redundancies, find areas for cost savings, and ultimately discover technical value drivers within your IT operations.
-You can track database and cloud performance, storage, application utilization, project management systems, employee application engagement, and more.

 Scaling APIs in between legacy systems, applications, and databases allows for a consolidated view of technical efficiency.

 Every IT team’s security stack will be constructed differently, using a mix of legacy systems and integrations.
 Through APIs, you can streamline your security stack and triage threats in a single environment, effectively improving the speed at which you detect and mitigate security risks.

 For more on how APIs are reshaping the insurance industry, download the Gartner report “5 Best Practices Insurance CIOs Can Adopt From Open Banking Initiatives to Shape Their API Strategy.”
 Or to see how Akana can speed your insurance digital transformation, watch a demo today.